About Rebecca Whitecotton

 Santa’s Greatest Gift

-With Pull Yourself Together, Rebecca Whitecotton adds interdimensional traveler to her list of job titles, which have included include reporter, editor, children’s book author, band booster president, mom, optimist, graphic designer, and chauffeur.
-Rebecca currently works as the communications and marketing coordinator for Unity of Fairfax, a New Thought spiritual community in Virginia.
+With Pull Your Self Together, Rebecca Whitecotton adds interdimensional traveler to her list of job titles, which have included reporter, editor, children’s book author, band booster president, mom, optimist, graphic designer, and chauffeur.

 With a bachelor’s in journalism from Northwestern University and a master’s in sociology of religion from the University of New Mexico, Rebecca loves to think and write about spirituality, philosophy, meditation, and quantum physics.
-Now that her kids are in college and don’t need her as much, she has set her sights on being a modern-day philosopher—a wanna-be Socrates sitting on the digital steps of the internet Parthenon, throwing out ideas about the nature of reality.
+Now that her kids are adults, she has set her sights on being a modern-day philosopher—a wanna-be Socrates sitting on the digital steps of the internet Parthenon, throwing out ideas about the nature of reality.